 Writing, Film, Radio, Dance History, Curation, ACADEMIA, & More…

 Deirdre is author of Irish Moves, an illustrated history of dance and physical theatre in Ireland (The LIffey Press), and Orientalism, Orientation, and The Nomadic Work of Pina Bausch (Peter Lang Gmbh).
 Deirdre has contributed several chapters to books on theatre and dance, as well as to Anthologies.
 A dance historian, in addition to her feature radio documentary and short dance film reclaiming Lucia Joyce’s modern dance career, Deirdre has a forthcoming long scholarly essay on the subject.
 She hosted Dance Ireland’s 30th Anniversary podcasts and was delighted to give a talk entitled “Sweet Dancers: An Illustrated Talk on Irish Dance” hosted by Paul Muldoon at Princeton University FÍS recently.
 She contributes to RTE Sunday Miscellany, and has penned multifarious Arts journalism and writing over many years.
 Deirdre produces and directs her own creative film documentaries including ‘Dance Emergency’ (TG4) ‘1943 – A Dance Odyssey’ (RTE), short dance film ‘Lucia Joyce: Full Capacity’, ‘TRUE NORTH’, and many more BAI-funded, commissioned, and Indie projects with her own production company ‘Out There Productions’.
-On top of her original academic work, teaching, broadcasting, and original feature radio documentaries (RTE Lyric FM & Newstalk 106 – 108fm), Deirdre occasionally curates exhibitions too, for example ‘Mother Tongue’ at Kilkee’s Cultúrlann Sweeney, which is scheduled to travel to UCD Festival, where Deirdre is a UCD Creative Fellow.
+On top of her original academic work, teaching, broadcasting, and original feature radio documentaries (RTE Lyric FM & Newstalk 106 – 108fm), Deirdre curates exhibitions too, for example ‘Mother Tongue’ at Kilkee’s Cultúrlann Sweeney, which is scheduled to travel to UCD Festival, where Deirdre is a UCD Creative Fellow.

 Out There Productions: Film